algorithmica-org/en/eytzinger.md

 * [What Every Programmer Should Know About Memory](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf) by Ulrich Drepper

 Our minimalistic implementation is only ~15 lines of code while offering 4-5x speedup over `std::lower_bound`.
+The exact speedup depends a lot on available memory bandwidth (see notes below).

 **If you are writing a contest right now**, stuck on a problem where binary search is a bottleneck, and suddenly remembered about this article, **jump straight to "complete implementation"**, it's compilable and copy-pastable.